modehnal/modehnal.github.io/README.md

         * Terminal has "2" tabs
     ```

-    Debugging of this issue works very simply.
-If the common step failed to match a name or a role name, which are required data fields, search the Application for these labels and print what is presented.
+    Debugging of this issue is very simple.
+If the `common step` failed to match a name or a role name, which are required data fields, search the Application for these labels and print what is presented.
 We can clearly see that the typo was in the name `Filee` and no such name exists in given Application tree.
 We can fix the typo and continue writing tests.

   - #### Another provided functionality

     The qecore project provides truly a lot for our day-to-day use.
 I cannot list and talk about everything as this article is already very long and more is to come.
 I would still like to list a few other features:

     - **Flatpaks** - just as we are able to load applications with `get_application` we also have a function to work with Flatpaks `get_flatpak`.
     - **Backtrace** - once there is an issue with the core component (in this project it is `gnome-terminal`) we are testing and a coredump is detected via `coredumpctl`, `qecore` will attempt to get backtrace from `gdb` after installing all available debuginfo and debugsource packages that the `gdb` will say it needs.
 This needs to be toggled on as it takes quite a lot of time and space.
-The resulting backtrace is than attached to the report - [Backtrace from coredump Example](https://modehnal.github.io/data/backtrace_from_coredump_zenity_example.html).
+The resulting backtrace is than attached to the report as can be seen in [Backtrace from coredump Example](https://modehnal.github.io/data/backtrace_from_coredump_zenity_example.html).

     - **Logging** - we have a continuous logging of `qecore` and what it does, our own tool can also have a bug.
 Once any test fails, its logging data are attached to the HTML report to make sure `qecore` did not cause the mistake.
 We also can make sure the `qecore` is working as intended at all times.
 This logging can be also directed to the console, so user will be able to see it in real time.
 You can try it in the provided project with `$ LOGGING=true behave -kt start_via_command`